julia-ha/food-visualizer/README.md

 ## Overview
 What you consume to fuel your body matters.
 The food and agricultural products you use not only affect you, but they also play a role in the larger systems of global industrial food, agriculture and natural resources.

-My Food Visualizer is a web application that allows users to input what they've consumed and view the resources and environmental impact of their food.
+My Food Visualizer is a web application that allows users to input what they've consumed and view the resource allocation and environmental impact of their food.

+In this application, the agricultural resources are sorted into three categories: water, land, and energy---which encompasses fuel, waste, and fertilizer/pesticide use.
+The visualization of the user's input will be seen in strips of blue (water), green (land), and yellow (energy).
+Each block of color is calculated by using data from http://environmentalnutrition.org/ and http://waterfootprint.org/ to measure resource use relative to each food group.

 ##Data Model
 This web app will store Users and Items